thinkocapo/replay/README.md

 ## TODO

 PI
-- use gzipEncoder function again
-- use gzipDecoder function, make it
 - print the created event_id on the httpResponse
 - try "github.com/buger/jsonparser"?
-- log the types of significant data objects
+- log the type/class of significant data objects

 PII
 - Tour of Go